 KCI is audited annually and received an unqualified opinion (no exceptions noted) on its most recent audit.
-The audited financial statements for the year ending June 30, 2021 are available at www.kcialaska.org.
+The audited financial statements for the year ending June 30, 2022 are available at www.kcialaska.org.

-ANNUAL REPORT 2021--SUMMARY OF THE COMMUNITY ASSESSMENT (2022)
+ANNUAL REPORT 2022--SUMMARY OF THE COMMUNITY ASSESSMENT

 Our 2020 community assessment shows there are approximately 20,000 children under the age of 5 in Anchorage.
 This age group's population has actually declined over the last 5 years, with a population of 21,961 children 0-4 years old in 2010 rising only to 22,297 in 2015, then dipping under 20,000 in 2020.
-Using Census bureau data we estimate that about 20% of this number live below 100% of poverty as defined by the Office of Head Start federal income eligibility guidelines.
-Using a 20% poverty rate, we estimate there are 1,600 three and four year olds income eligible for Head Start and 2,400 birth to three year olds eligible for EHS.
+Using Census bureau data we estimate that about 16% of this number live below 100% of poverty as defined by the Office of Head Start federal income eligibility guidelines.
+Using a 16% poverty rate, we estimate there are about 1,270 three and four year olds income eligible for Head Start and about 1,900 birth to three year olds eligible for EHS.

 Our community assessment reveals that Anchorage is an exceptionally diverse community (ethnically and linguistically) with a relatively low family poverty rate (when compared nationally and with other Alaska communities), a high cost of living, a high rate of family homelessness, higher than average rates of domestic violence and a high rate of child maltreatment.
-Anchorage experienced negative population growth between 2015-2020 due to several factors, most notably a long state-wide recession precipitated by low oil prices.
+Anchorage experienced negative population growth between 2015-2022 due to several factors, most notably a long state-wide recession precipitated by low oil prices and further exacerbated by the Covid 19 pandemic.

-In Anchorage and Alaska, the percent of the population living below the federal poverty level is well below the national average.
+In Anchorage and Alaska, the percentage of the population living below the federal poverty level is well below the national average.
 This is deceiving though, because the cost of living is also significantly higher in Alaska than in other states.
 In Anchorage, it is estimated to be 30% higher than in other US cities.
-Rental prices in Anchorage soared over the past year, increasing by 14.2% to a median rent of \$1,279 for a two bedroom apartment as of March, 2022.
+Rental prices in Anchorage soared over the past year, increasing by 14.2% to a median rent of \$1,279 for a two-bedroom apartment as of March 2022.
 The lack of affordable housing has been a factor challenging family well-being for many years.
 For instance, the ASD Child in Transition (CIT) program identified 700 children under five who experienced homelessness during the 2017/18 school year.